nigow/TradingSystem/phase1/README.md

 7. Return to main menu
 ```

-From there, you'll be shown a list of all your approved items, and you can enter the number to the left of the item you wish to remove to remove it.
+From there, you'll be shown a list of all your approved items, and you can enter the number to the left of the item you wish to remove.

 ### Adding an Item to Your Wishlist